 Cyber security for the Internet of Things (IoT)

-The Internet of Things (IoT) is expanding at a breakneck pace.
-In fact, it’s estimated that by 2025, there will be more than 75 billion IoT devices globally.
+The Internet of Things (IoT) continues to expand rapidly as connected devices become increasingly common across homes, businesses, healthcare, manufacturing, and other industries.
+According to Ericsson’s 2026 IoT outlook, there were approximately 22.3 billion IoT connections globally in 2025, with the total expected to reach 47.1 billion by 2031.
 This surge in connectivity brings unprecedented convenience but also poses significant security risks.
 As more devices become interlinked, ensuring their security becomes paramount.

 Why does cyber security matter so much in the IoT landscape?
 With an ever-increasing number of devices connected to the internet, the potential attack surface for cybercriminals grows exponentially.
 In this blog, we’ll explore the intricacies of IoT, the threats it faces, and practical measures to secure your devices.
 By the end, you’ll be equipped with the knowledge to protect your IoT ecosystem effectively.